intel-unesp-mcp/infieri2019-session1/README.md

 Each memory controller is based on the GDDR5 specification, and supports two channels per memory controller.
-At up to 5.5 GT/s transfer speed, this provides a theoretical aggregate bandwidth of 352 GB/s (gigabytes per second) directly connected to the Intel Xeon Phi coprocessor.
+At up to 5.5 GT/s transfer speed, this provides a theoretical aggregate bandwidth of 352 GB/s (gigabytes per second) directly connected to the Intel® Xeon Phi™ coprocessor.

-For more detailed information please refer to ”Intel Xeon Phi
+For more detailed information please refer to ”Intel® Xeon Phi™
 Coprocessor: System Software Developers Guide".

-### 1.3 Overview of the Xeon Phi system software and programming models ###
+### 1.3 Overview of the Xeon Phi™ system software and programming models ###

-The Intel Xeon Phi coprocessor needs support from system software components to operate properly and interoperate with other hardware components in a system.
-The system software component of the Xeon Phi coprocessor, known as the Intel Many Integrated Core (MIC) Platform Software Stack (MPSS), provides this functionality.
+The Intel® Xeon Phi™ coprocessor needs support from system software components to operate properly and interoperate with other hardware components in a system.
+The system software component of the Xeon Phi™ coprocessor, known as the Intel Many Integrated Core (MIC) Platform Software Stack (MPSS), provides this functionality.
 When installing coprocessors for use in an Intel Xeon processor platform for the first